Home

 Timing

 The timing of the events (543 million years ago) that makes Parker's Light Switch theory an explanation of the Cambrian explosion (in Parker's definition).
 The eye did suddenly appear at the beginning of the Cambrian and it instantly became a common characteristic.
 The first eye on earth (compound eye) appeared in a Trilobite at the very beginning of the Cambrian, around 543 million years ago.
 It was a sophisticated designed eye.
 Not a single species of Trilobite before that time had eyes! (although light-sensitive patches existed for a long time).
-Thus 544 million years ago there were no eyes on earth.
+"Between 544 and 543 million years ago a revolution took place.
+During this one million period, vision was born" (p.228).

 Completeness